airsoftnorge/mundana/_posts/004_resources/2023-08-13-bbweighttraveltime.md

 This chart does <b>not</b>:
 * Take into account accuracy.
 * Take into account how heavier BBs are more resistant to wind drift.
-* Go further than 150 meters.
+* Go further than 120 meters.
 * Care that your hopup cannot hop that far.
 * Calculate time after the BB stops moving faster than 5m/s.
 * Give an estimate of max range or effective range.

 Your effective range is defined as how far away _you_ are able to make reliable hits.
 Outside of your own gear both terrain and the enemy team will have a say in how far out you can hit and you should adjust accordingly.
-If you have more accuracy than the ranges in your field, lighter BBs might be a good option, if you have no trouble with dodging people but lack accuracy at range heavier BBs can be helpful.

 For a reference of how much time the differences actually represent see this [video](https://youtu.be/U3_b4UEYoWM?t=44).